 Antique shopping in downtown Escondido

-Lunch at Delight of France
+Lunch time at A Delight of France

 If your in the mood for having a traditional French inspired lunch and pastry check out A Delight of France on West Grand Avenue.
 I enjoyed the wonderful lunch menu covering light to more hearty French fare in an airy bistro setting.
 I ordered a delicious Vol au Vent ( a puff pastry filled with mushroom and savory chicken) and a luscious three layer chocolate Opera cake.
 Lunch was a hit and I was ready for an afternoon nap, but I trudge on and visited a few more antique stores and a visit to a real dinosaur museum nearby.